 The 1850s and 1860s saw the rise of a strong local iron industry.
 The nation's growing railroad network soaked up all the iron Allentown could produce.
 By the post Civil War era, a large influx of German and Irish workers had created a mini-Pittsburgh along the banks of the Lehigh.
 But all of this prosperity fell apart with the collapse of the railroad boom in the Panic of 1873.
 Big and small iron furnaces closed one by one and sent the industry into a tail-spin from which it never recovered.

 By the dawn of the 20th century, the community had fully recovered from the economic disasters of the 19th century.
 Silk mills had taken over from the dying iron trade, but they were not alone.
 Allentown's diverse economy produced everything from parlor furniture to beer and cigars.

 Since World War II and particularly since the 1960s, Allentown has undergone yet another transition.
 Faced with the decline of manufacturing and the rise of the service economy, the city is once again dealing with change.
-City officials are currently trying to attract business to the downtown district, primarily as a way to find new uses for existing structures.
-The City's infrastructure offers state-of-the-art technology, including a fiber optic loop and uninterrupted electrical service, which plays a role in attracting businesses to the downtown district.
+Spurred by state passage of the Neighborhood Improvement Zone legislation, Allentown is seeing more than $1 billion in new and planned development paced by the PPL Center, a 10,000 seat arena at Seventh & Hamilton streets.
+The city's infrastructure offers state-of-the-art technology, including a fiber optic loop and uninterrupted electrical service, which plays a role in attracting businesses to the downtown district.